Ave-Lii Laas

-Ave-Lii Laas (born 12 February 1999) is an Estonian footballer who plays as a midfielder for Estonian Naiste Meistriliiga club Põlva FC Lootos and for the Estonia national team.
+Ave-Lii Laas (born 12 February 1999) is an Estonian footballer who plays as a midfielder for Estonian Naiste Meistriliiga club Lootos and for the Estonia national team.

 Club career

 From Põlva, Laas started training with the youth team of FC Lootos in 2009.
 In 2012, 2014 and 2015 she won Estonian youth titles with the club's different age groups.

 FC Lootos

 In 2015, she started in FC Lootos' senior squad in the Esiliiga, the second level of women's football in Estonia.
 Team finished on the third place.
 Next year FC Lootos finished on the second place and was promoted to the top level Naiste Meistriliiga.